 Browse the FAQs below, and email us at firstname.lastname@example.org if your question hasn’t yet been answered.

-Due to the current COVID-19 pandemic and shift to remote work, we do not anticipate hosting an on-campus Global Entry enrollment event for Harvard faculty and staff any time soon.
+Due to backlogs from the COVID-19 pandemic and shift to remote work, we do not anticipate being able to schedule and host an on-campus Global Entry enrollment event for Harvard faculty and staff any time soon.

 If and when we are able to host an on-campus enrollment event in the future, scheduling will depend on CBP agent availability.
 We typically host up to two events annually (one in the fall and/or one in the spring).
 We announce dates of the on-campus enrollment event several months in advance to give you enough time to apply for and receive conditional approval.